harrylowkey/whatIlearn/notes/certifications/aws-certificated-developer/test_1.md

 - EBS volumes: are AZ locked

 - KMS Encryption: can encrypt up to 4 kilobytes (4096 bytes) of arbitrary data
+- KMS: maximum data size supported by AWS KMS is 4KB

 - RDS: Automated backups are limited to a single AWS Region while manual snapshots and Read Replicas are supported across multiple Regions.

+- Automated backups: are limited to a single AWS Region

+- SSE-KMS encryption mechanism -> 'x-amz-server-side-encryption': 'aws:kms' in header
+- SSE-S3 server-side encryption mechanism -> 'x-amz-server-side-encryption': 'AES256' in header

 ## Questions: